Fuel dumping

 Fuel dumping (or a fuel jettison) is a procedure used by aircraft in certain emergency situations before a return to the airport shortly after takeoff, or before landing short of the intended destination (emergency landing) to reduce the aircraft's weight.

 Aircraft fuel dump

 Weight issues

-Aircraft have two major types of weight limits: the maximum takeoff weight and the maximum structural landing weight, with the maximum structural landing weight almost always being the lower of the two.
+Aircraft have two main types of weight limits: the maximum takeoff weight is composed of DOW (Dry Operating Weight) plus Payload (passengers and cargo), collectively the ZFW (Zero Fuel Weight), plus the trip fuel, contingency, alternate, final reserve and the block fuel (taxi fuel), and the maximum structural landing weight, with the maximum structural landing weight almost always being the lower of the two.
 This allows an aircraft on a normal, routine flight to take off at a higher weight, consume fuel en route, and arrive at a lower weight.

 It is an abnormal, non-routine flight where landing weight can be a problem.
 If a flight takes off at the maximum takeoff weight and then must land well before its destination, even returning immediately after takeoff to the departure airport (for example, because of mechanical problems or a passenger medical problem), it will contain more fuel than was intended for landing.
 If an aircraft lands at more than its maximum allowable weight, it might suffer structural damage or even break apart on landing.